ilyam3004/Roomify/README.md

     "Avatar": "link_to_avatar"
 }
 ```
 After opening connection you can invoke methods of [ChatHub](/src/ChatApp.Api/Hubs/ChatHub.cs) from the client side.
-An example of client application which show all functionality of this server is [here](https://chat-app-psi-ruby.vercel.app/lobby).
+An example of client application which show all functionality of this server is [here](https://www.rmify.com/lobby).

 ## Support

-If you are having problems, please let me know by [raising a new issue](https://github.com/ilyam3004/ChatAppServer/issues).
+If you are having problems, please let me know by [raising a new issue](https://github.com/ilyam3004/Roomify-Server/issues).

+## License

+This project is licensed with the [MIT license](LICENSE).